 The best place to start your new decor is with the table setting.
 Choose vintage-style touches, such as china with faded floral designs and vintage glassware.
 Build a pretty display of springtime flowers to create a striking centrepiece that will wow your guests.

-And speaking of displays… Easter isn’t complete without easter eggs, but this simple and elegant table display – suitable for a subtle dining room centrepiece or a seasonal accent elsewhere in the house – is totally design friendly and sugar-free to boot!
+Easter isn’t complete without Easter eggs.
+But this simple and elegant table display – suitable for a subtle dining room centrepiece or a seasonal accent elsewhere in the house – is totally design friendly and sugar-free to boot.

 Choose a ceramic design for a modern country look, and carefully layer up a mixture of different eggs to highlight the shells’ delicate textures and patterns.
 Combined with a backdrop of Scandinavian-influenced tactile linens, crisp white crockery and naturalistic floral foliage, this neat little piece brings a little magic to a grown-up meal.

-There are so many ways you can dress a tabletop for Easter but this modern country look is pure pared-back elegance.
+We have lots of Easter tabletop ideas but this modern country look is pure pared-back elegance.
 Stepping the Easter theme up a notch, but without going overboard with bunnies, lambs and ducklings, we’d suggest you dress the table in a similar way to the mood you want to feel over Easter – informal yet stylish, obviously.